Philosyang/Philosyang.github.io/content/fun.md

 ## Other Games

-Besides rhythm games, I also enjoy: pixel graphics, platformers (metroidvania), roguelike/lite, adventure/exploration, bullet hell, automation, strategy (_not_ puzzle), space.
-Action games in general.
-But I have been devoting almost all my leisure for either maimai or career growth for now.
+Besides rhythm games, I also enjoy: pixel graphics, platformers (metroidvania), roguelike/lite, adventure/exploration, bullet hell, automation, strategy (_not_ puzzle), space, action, but I have been devoting almost all my leisure for either maimai or career growth for now.